clarin-eric/ParlaMint/CONTRIBUTING.md

 ## Submitting the completed corpora

-Once samples have been validated and incorporated into the ParlaMint GitHub repositroy, and the complete corpus validates locally, the directory with the complete corpus (e.g. `ParlaMint-XX.TEI`) should be compressed (either .zip or .tgz) into one file and put somewhere where the editors of the corpus can access it, e.g. on a local web server, WeTransfer or similar.
+Once samples have been validated and incorporated into the ParlaMint GitHub repository, and the complete corpus validates locally, the directory with the complete corpus (e.g. `ParlaMint-XX.TEI`) should be compressed (either .zip or .tgz) into one file and put somewhere where the editors of the corpus can access it, e.g. on a local web server, WeTransfer or similar.
 Then the editors